 Among her accomplishments was a comprehensive revision of the Town Code to gender-neutral language.
 Also, she was invited by the University of North Carolina’s Frank Porter Graham Child Development Institute to share lessons from that process at a summit examining the use of language in inclusive, just workplaces.

 Dorando holds the Master Municipal Clerk designation from the International Institute of Municipal Clerks.
 She served as staff liaison to the Truth Plaque Task Force; the Pride Subcommittee; the Citizens Academy, which she helped launch in 2018; and as staff representative to the North Carolina League of Municipalities and the North Carolina Metropolitan Mayors Coalition.

 The Council expressed its thanks for her professionalism and friendship, and offered best wishes for Cathy, her wife Melissa, and their growing family.

 Hot Off The Presses!

 Is this the year you learn how to line dance?
 Take a kayak trip?
 Participate in a Butter Bean Auction?
-Fly a kite?
 There is SO MUCH to learn and do and it's all in our brand new Rec & Parks & Culture Catalog.
-You should have received it in your mailbox this week.
-If you didn’t, stop by the Town Hall and pick one up in the vestibule or check it out online at http://townofcarrboro.org/864/Recreation-Publications
+Check it out online at http://townofcarrboro.org/864/Recreation-Publications

 Our Public Works Department in the Spotlight!